rbxbinaryoffical/Axo-McLCE-ModLoader/CONTRIBUTING.md

 Contributions are very welcome.
 If you have ideas for improvements, bug fixes, or new features, feel free to open a pull request or submit an issue to discuss your proposal.

-As the project is mainly written in C++, any help with improving the code quality, performance, or structure is especially appreciated.
+As the project is written in C++, any help with improving the code quality, performance, or structure is especially appreciated.

 ## How to Contribute

-1. Get the modloader cpp and h files.
+1. Get the modloader .cpp and .h files.
 2. Make your improvements or fixes.
 3. Submit a pull request with a clear description of what you changed and why.